tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1b.png)

-Click the large power button to turn off µBlock **for the current site** (a.k.a. _whitelist_ the current site).
+Click the large power button to turn off uBlock **for the current site** (a.k.a. _whitelist_ the current site).
 This will be remembered the next time you visit the site.

-Alternatively, you can also <kbd>Ctrl</kbd>-click to turn off µBlock only for the current page (<kbd>command ⌘</kbd>-click on Mac).
+Alternatively, you can also <kbd>Ctrl</kbd>-click to turn off uBlock only for the current page (<kbd>command ⌘</kbd>-click on Mac).

 For more advanced whitelisting control, see ["How to whitelist a web site"](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site).